harisont/L2-UD/README.md

 (requires [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/))

 1. clone this repository
-2. move inside the corresponding folder and run
+2. move inside the corresponding folder and run[^1]
    ```
    stack install
    ```

-If you are trying to install L2-UD on Windows and the latter does not work, try following [these instructions](win.md).
+   This will install two executables: the complete CLI program, `l2-ud`, and a GUI for the match command, `l2-ud-gui`
+3. (optional) create a shortcut to start the GUI in one click:
+   - on Linux, copy [the desktop file](l2-ud-gui.desktop) wherever you have your desktop files (`~/.local/share/applications/` maybe?)
+   - on Windows, I guess we'll find out

 ## Usage